Menu

 Our Chair of Governors is Lisa Fryer

-Our Vice-Chair of Governors is to be appointed
+Our Vice-Chair of Governors is Kate Goode

-The Governing Body as a whole has three core functions:
+The Governing Body has three core functions:

 • Ensuring clarity of vision, ethos and strategic direction;